-- Initial assessment, Pre-Marital/Marital and EMDR sessions are 90 minutes and cost \$180.00. - 50-minute sessions are \$140.00.
-Phone calls over 10 minutes and the reading of emails or texts are also subject to this hourly rate. - If you pay in cash, please bring exact change or we will credit any overpayment to your next session.
-If your check does not clear the bank, you will be charged \$25.00. - If you have more than one check that does not clear or your credit card is declined twice, your payment will be due in cash at the beginning of your sessions from then on. - If you request treatment summaries or copies of records you will be charged at the hourly rate. - Bartering for counseling or therapy services is illegal.
+- Initial assessment sessions, Pre-Marital/Marital and EMDR sessions are 90 minutes and cost \$180.00. - 50-minute sessions are \$140.00.
+Phone calls over 10 minutes and the reading of emails and texts are also subject to this hourly rate. - If you pay in cash, please bring exact change or we will credit any overpayment to your next session.
+If your check does not clear the bank, you will be charged \$ 25.00. - If you have more than one check that does not clear or your credit card is declined twice, your payment will be due in cash at the beginning of your sessions from then on. - If you request treatment summaries or copies of records you will be charged at the hourly rate. - Bartering for counseling or therapy services is illegal.

 Cancellations must be made 24 hours in advance or you will be charged for the session.
-24-hour notice allows me to offer an appointment to someone who may be waiting for a session or having a crisis.
+24 hours notice allows me to offer an appointment to someone who may be waiting for a session or having a crisis.
+In the event that you miss your scheduled appointment time, you will be charged for the session.
+In the event that you miss two scheduled appointment times in a row, another appointment time will not be scheduled until you have paid your remaining balance and a credit card will need to be on file.
 I reserve the right to terminate our counseling relationship if more than two sessions are missed without proper notification.